-The evening activities are participated in by the whole camp, and usually consist of some type of theme activity or game.
-(Examples are Christmas in July, Halloween in August, Southern Night, Capture the Flag. . .)
+The evening activities are participated in by the whole camp and usually consist of some type of theme activity or game.
+(Examples are Christmas in July, Halloween in August, Southern Night, Capture the Flag, Sports Night, Campfire. . .)
 The weekends provide times to take trips to local beaches, parks, towns, or other attractions.

 Another part of a counselor’s responsibility is planning and leading trips.
 Each summer, Chop Point campers have the option to go on 3-5 day trips with 2-4 counselors and approximately 10 campers.
-Some popular trips are canoeing the Allagash River, hiking Mount Washington, or biking around Acadia National Park; and also trips to Quebec City.
+Some popular trips are canoeing the Allagash River, hiking Mount Washington, or mountain biking around Carabassett Valley in Maine or the “Kingdom Trails” in Vermont.
+There are also site seeing trips to Quebec City (passport required) and Boston.

-Counselors also lead a half-hour long discussion about the Bible each morning in his or her cabin.
+Counselors also lead a half-hour long discussion about the Bible (one of the Gospels is covered in each 3-week session) each morning in his or her cabin.
 Sunday mornings, an informal Chapel service in held.
 Chop Point welcomes campers from all denominations and religions, but Judeo-Christian values are stressed throughout the Chop Point summer programs by a Christian staff.

 Even though a counselor’s job is a twenty-four hour a day responsibility, each staff member is given time to rest and plan.
 Each staff member receives one day off per week, beginning at approximately 9:00pm and concluding the following night at 9:00pm.
 Days off during staff training, Community Program and Kids Kamp are an assigned day for all the counselors.
 Days off during the regular session are not assigned but counselors sign up for the day they would like off.
 Only 6-8 counselors are off or out of camp on any one day during the sessions.
 Counselors should not assume that the camp will provide transportation for days off.
 It is expected that the counselors will retire with the campers.
 This helps to solve the problem of getting campers to bed.